jphmrst/PLC/src/plc/fp/Naturals.lagda.md

   * Consider the second argument.
     + If it is `zero`, then the first equation applies.
-    + If it is `suc n`, then consider the first argument.
+    + If it is `suc n`, then we mus also consider the first argument.
       - If it is `zero`, then the second equation applies.
       - If it is `suc m`, then the third equation applies.